-In addition, changes in any protocol-specific parameters and/or questionnaires evaluated during the study are to be reviewed by the investigator.
-Any untoward (unfavorable and unintended) change in a protocol-specific parameter or questionnaire response that is clinically relevant, in the opinion of the investigator, is to be reported as an AE.
+Additionally, changes in any protocol-specific parameters [REDACTED] evaluated during the study are to be reviewed by the investigator.
+Any untoward (unfavorable and unintended) change in a protocol-specific parameter [REDACTED] that is clinically relevant, in the opinion of the investigator, is to be reported as an AE.
 These clinically relevant changes will be reported regardless of causality.

-11.3 Procedures for Recording and Reporting
+11.2 Procedures for Recording and Reporting